Quickly calculate how much life insurance you need

 After researching the market, the best way to place to buy life insurance is through our recommended life insurance specialist*.
 I've personally vetted their service, having used them to buy life insurance to protect my own family and I am confident that their knowledge and expertise will help you choose the best life insurance policy and level of cover for you.
 They are fully independent, which means that they compare life insurance policies from every major insurance company and if you take out a policy with them you will qualify for up to £100 cashback.
 So if you are underinsured then find out how little it costs to put it right - it will only take a few minutes.

-This may sound a bit complicated but the good news is that our recommended independent life insurance specialist mentioned above will be able to help you with every aspect of this and tailor each policy to ensure it meets your exact needs.
+This may sound a bit complicated but the good news is that you can speak to an independent life insurance specialist* who will be able to help you with every aspect of this and tailor each policy to ensure it meets your exact needs.
 They will even help you complete the application forms, chase the insurance company and they will be there for you and your family if you ever need to make a claim.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following links can be used if you do not wish to help Money to the Masses and do not wish to qualify for any cashback referred to in the article – LifeSearch